Abhay Kumar: Diplomatic career

 He is an Indian Foreign Service officer and has served in various positions at the Ministry of External Affairs (MEA) of the government of India and at the Indian missions and posts abroad in Moscow, Saint Petersburg, Kathmandu, Brasília and Antananarivo.
 At the MEA headquarters in New Delhi he served as the Under Secretary Digital diplomacy and sent the first tweet after setting up an official Twitter account of the Ministry of External Affairs of India in 2010.
 He served as the spokesperson of the Embassy of India, Kathmandu from 2012 to 2015.
 He was appointed Director of the Nehru Centre, London in March 2015 however he could not take up the assignment.
 Subsequently, he was appointed as India's Deputy High Commissioner to Australia in August 2015 however could not take up the assignment.
 He served as India's Deputy Chief of Mission to Brazil from 2016 to 2019 and as India's 21st Ambassador to the Indian Ocean islands of Madagascar and Comoros from 2019 to 2022.
-He currently serves as the Deputy Director General of Indian Council of Cultural Relations responsible for cultural events during India's presidency of G-20 from December 2022-November 2023.
+He served as the Deputy Director General of Indian Council of Cultural Relations responsible for cultural events during India's presidency of G-20 from December 2022-November 2023 and later in charge of organising conferences, distinguished visitors programme, awards, Prateebha Sangam, Annapurna Certificates for authentic Indian cuisine and ICCR's Hindi quarterly Gagananchal until 2025.

 He started Indian Foreign Service Day celebrations on 9 October 2011.
 He also proposed celebration of the International Day of Diplomats on the United Nations Day which was celebrated in Brasília for the first time on 24 October 2017 with the participation of diplomats from several countries.
 The second International Day was celebrated in Brasília while the third one was celebrated in Madagascar.
 The fourth International Day of Diplomats was celebrated globally.
 The Embassy of India, Antananarivo became the first Indian Embassy to go solar on 2 October 2020 during his tenure as Ambassador of India to Madagascar and to have a Street Library.

-Literary Career
+Literary career

 Abhay's first book titled River Valley to Silicon Valley(2007) was a memoir that also contained his first poem, 'Soul Song'.
 Robert Fay in his piece 'In Search of the Writer-Diplomat tradition' writes- "India continues to maintain this venerable tradition, with poet Abhay Kumar serving in recent years as the Indian Ambassador to Madagascar and Comoros."
-His latest book Nalanda: How it Changed the World published by Penguin Random House is a national bestseller.
+His book of history Nalanda: How it Changed the World published by Penguin Random House became a national bestseller.